Last Updated on April 13, 2023 by Prepbytes

 Fragmentation is a technique that is implemented at the network layer because it involves breaking up the original data packet into smaller fragments and adding additional information to each fragment.
 This information is needed to indicate the order of the fragments and enable the recipient to reassemble the original packet correctly.

-There are some factors that arise the requirement of fragmentation:
+There are some factors that arise the requirement of fragmentation in computer networks:

 - Maximum Transmission Unit (MTU): The Maximum Transmission Unit (MTU) is the largest size of a data packet that can be transmitted over a particular network.
 It represents the maximum amount of data that can be carried in a single packet from one network device to another without the packet being fragmented.
 A data packet must be divided into smaller fragments before being transmitted over the network if its size exceeds the MTU.